Financial freedom is the ability to meet all your living expenses:

 258. Collect free auto battery water and save.

 259. Put your dehumidifier water to good use.
-Details in 20 Frugal living tips part 1.
 Water that’s collected is demineralized water that can be used for your car battery.
 You can also use the water for your steam iron.
+Learn more here.